 - Digital Readiness And Innovation In Museums - Knight Foundation

 - To develop a fuller understanding of digital readiness and innovation maturity in the museum sector, Knight Foundation recently conducted a field survey.
 This survey was deployed in partnership with the American Alliance of Museums and captures anonymous data from 480 museums of all sizes across all 50 states.

 - Digital Readiness and Pandemic Adaptations - American Alliance of Museums

 - One of the first reports out there from early 2021, convened thought leaders from AAM, Knight Foundation, and Balboa Park Online Collaborative to look at emerging trends and adaptations museums were considering at the start of the pandemic.
 It’s behind AAM’s paywall, but if you’re a member, it’s interesting to look back and see where the luminaries thought the field was going.

 - “Pulling the future forward: The entertainment and media industry reconfigures amid recovery” - Pricewaterhouse Coopers

-- Pricewaterhouse Coopers has been charting the ongoing evolution of the entertainment and media industry dynamic and fast-changing sector for more than two decades.
-They collect and analyse a deep trove of proprietary data and forecasts.
+- Pricewaterhouse Coopers has been charting the ongoing evolution of the entertainment and media industry's dynamic and fast-changing sector for more than two decades.
+They collect and analyze a deep trove of proprietary data and forecasts.
 And they apply their collective expertise to generate new perspectives and insights that will help shape strategies for the next 12 months and beyond.